simmone/racket-reed-solomon/README.md

 # racket-reed-solomon

-a racket implementation for reed solomon codes, encode and decode.
+a racket implementation for Reed-Solomon error correction.